 Significant process change can be required.
 Implementation can be fairly expensive.
 And there are other significant barriers that need to be overcome, said Dare, a participant in the recent Digital Healthcare Conference presented by Wisconsin Technology Network.
 “It’s not an undertaking for the faint of heart,” Dare said in a post-conference interview, noting the many well-documented challenges involved in implementation.

 Among those challenges are initial cost outlays, organizational cultures, process differences, regulatory issues, and interoperability of systems, not only within an organization but, also, between physician practices, insurers, regional healthcare initiatives and regional medical databases.
 More recently, Dare has seen a broadening of definitions in industry terminology present new hurdles.
 “In some cases, terms have become so broad that it’s harder for people to communicate,” she said.

 The challenges are being addressed in myriad ways, including the federal government’s effort to develop an Internet-based nationwide health information network.
 But that effort itself presents challenges, particularly among standards and governance, privacy issues, accurately matching patient identity, and cost.

 A public-private collaboration, the American Health Information Community, will seek a market-oriented approach toward standards and interoperability.

-The marketplace also will foster interoperability, believes James Prekop, president of TeraMedica
+The marketplace also will foster interoperability, believes James Prekop, president of TeraMedica in Wauwatosa.

 “There’s too much public knowledge about healthcare costs out there now,” said Prekop, citing information on costs of healthcare benefits pegged to each automobile manufactured by American automakers.